benz1221/pi-node-instruction/(EN)-Independently-check-ports-outside-your-network.md

 it should say server running at ......  then information you changed.

-## Test Server
+## Test Server Inside your network

-If you have another computer in your house you can run an intermediate test
+With another computer or mobile phone in your house on your wifiyou can run an intermediate test

 In a web browser go to http://ipaddressfromabove:31400

 If you get the page hello world, the port is open and working inside your network at least.

-To test the port from outside.
+## Test Server outside your network

 Find your external ip at https://www.whatsmyip.org/